ipolychr/content-mlops/docs/cli.md

 In the realm of ML workflows, the Command-Line Interface (CLI) serves as a potent instrument for coordinating and executing intricate procedures.
-In the context of this thesis, the Click framework is employed to construct a CLI that simplifies the implementation of music genre classification pipelines.
+In the context of this thesis, the Click framework is employed to construct a CLI that simplifies the implementation of Speech Emotion Recognition pipelines.
 Here, CLI refers to a text-based interface enabling users to interact with the system by issuing commands.

 ### Why